apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 * The v1 algorithm was implemented to handle MapReduce AM restarts, it was not used in Hadoop 1.x, whose JobTracker could not recover from failures.
- Historically then, it is the "v2 algorithm"
+ Historically then, it is the second version of a file commit algorithm.
 * Because the renames are considered to be fast, there is no logging of renames being in progress, or their duration.
 * Speculative execution is supported by having every task attempt write its